A 4-Step Process to Develop and Achieve A Sales Vision For Your Team

-Now that you know where you want to go, what you need to achieve, and how you are going to get there, you need to identify specific action steps, or tactics, you will take to implement each strategy.
-In other words, what steps need to be taken, by whom and by when?
+With a clear understanding of where you want to go, what needs to be achieved, and how you plan to get there, it is time to identify the specific action steps, or tactics, required to implement each strategy.

-- Identify major activities or benchmarks.
-Just as you would note landmarks on a road map, you should identify key points and activities in your action plan to be sure you’re on the right track and are headed toward your destination.
+- Identify Major Activities or Benchmarks: Just as you would note landmarks on a road map, identify key points and activities in your action plan to ensure you are on the right track and progressing toward your destination.

-For example, if your strategy for increasing sales is to increase your team's sales coverage by hiring more sales people, a supporting tactic could be to "Work with HR to source and interview at least three qualified candidates within the next 30 days."
+For example, if your strategy for increasing sales volume is to expand your team's sales coverage by hiring more salespeople, a supporting tactic could be to "Work with HR to source and interview at least three qualified candidates within the next 30 days."